compactcode/static_sync/README.md

 # StaticSync

-This gem provides a command line tool for uploading static websites to amazon/rackspace.
+This gem provides a command line tool for uploading static websites to amazon s3.

 ### Features